 Assad's fall: Why Syrians want to stay in Germany!

-Returning Syrian refugees unlikely after Assad-Sturz, experts recommend strengthening integration in Germany.
+Syrian refugees unlikely to return after Assad's fall, experts recommend strengthening integration in Germany.

 Assad's fall: Why Syrians want to stay in Germany!

-After the extremely explosive fall by ruler Bashar al-Assad in Syria, a heated discussion about the possible return of Syrian refugees to her home country.
-But the renowned migration researcher Jochen Oltmer dampens the expectations.
-In an interview with the "Augsburger Allgemeine", the Osnabrück professor emphasizes that an extensive wave of returns from the Syrian refugees living in Germany can hardly be expected.
-"A larger wave of returns from Syrian people from Germany to their homeland is unlikely," explains Oltmer, whereby he refers to the experience from the time after the Yugoslavia.
-According to the experts' observations, refugees usually do not return in large numbers, especially if they have already taken root in their new homeland.
+After the extremely explosive overthrow of ruler Bashar al-Assad in Syria, a heated discussion arose about the possible return of Syrian refugees to their home country.
+But the renowned migration researcher Jochen Oltmer dampens expectations.
+In an interview with the “Augsburger Allgemeine”, the Osnabrück professor emphasized that a large wave of returns of Syrian refugees living in Germany is hardly to be expected.
+“A larger wave of Syrian people returning from Germany to their homeland is unlikely,” explains Oltmer emphatically, referring to the experiences from the period after the Yugoslavian war.
+According to the expert's observations, refugees usually do not return in large numbers, especially if they have already put down roots in their new home.

 The situation is reminiscent of the scenario after the Bosnian War, when only a small fraction of those seeking protection returned.
 Oltmer emphasizes: “By 1999, of the 350,000 people seeking protection, only 17,000 returned to their original places of residence.”
 He warns against underestimating the existing ties between Syrian refugees and Germany.
 There are around 250,000 students with a Syrian background in German schools, and these young people and their parents, who are striving for a stable life in Germany, have deep roots.
 [Welt] reports that Syrians will make up almost 40 percent of naturalizations in 2023 - an indicator that Germany has become a new home for many of them.